sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 * [Writing Clearly & Concisely](https://writingcenter.ashford.edu/writing-clearly-concisely)
 * [Tips for being concise in academic writing](https://lauraripperproofreading.com/2018/01/26/how-to-be-concise-tips-for-academic-writing/)

+### Things to avoid

+There are many, some are listed above or below this section.
+Some additional, important ones are from [here](https://www.angryreviewer.com/rules):

+* Don't hype.
+Avoid words like novel, highly, clearly, greatly.
+Better still, avoid all adverbs.
+* Don't use clichés.
+In a nutshell, by and large, they are clear as mud.
+* Don't use "very" very often.
+Usually, there is a better word for it.
+* Be concise.
+Avoid phrases like "by means of, despite the fact that, in order to".
+* Avoid negatives.
+For example, use "unable" instead of "not able".
+* Avoid redundancy.
+For example, use "investigate" instead of "conduct an investigation of".
+* Use active voice.
+Although not always possible, most of the text should be in active voice.
+* Avoid inappropriate language.
+Keep words like "really, actually, pretty much" for social networks.
+* Avoid rare words and latinisms.
+Non credo all readers know the meaning.
+* Keep abbreviations to minimum.
+Abbreviations are hard to read, consider just spelling it out.
+* Beware of zombie nouns.
+Utilization of nominalization is causation of distraction.

 ### More tips

 From [some tips for scientific writing](https://kucharski.substack.com/p/some-tips-for-scientific-writing).